Home » Recipes » Vegan Snickerdoodle Energy Bites

 vegan snickerdoodle energy bites made with 7 ingredients

 So next time that cookie craving hits – which if you're like me is all. the. time. – reach for an energy bite.
-Your body and mind will thank you!
+You will be glad you did!

 vegan snickerdoodle energy bites with dates, cashews and quinoa puffs